Jezorko/Jezorko.github.io/_posts/2019-11-08-method-references-the-unpolished-gem-of-java-8.markdown

 }
 {% endhighlight %}

-Since this class is `final`, we should use a decorator pattern to extend its' capabilities.
+Since this class is `final`, we should use a decorator pattern to extend its capabilities.
 Let us implement one and add a new `isABadBoy` method:

 {% highlight java %}